tiktok/tiktok-opensdk-ios/README.md

 ## Login Kit Usage

-Login Kit functionality depends on the `TikTokOpenSDKCore` and `TikTokOpenAuthSDK` pods, so be sure to add these to your podfile.
+Login Kit functionality depends on the `TikTokOpenSDKCore` and `TikTokOpenAuthSDK` libraries, so be sure to select these when adding the package.
 The following code snippet shows how to create an authorization request and handle the response.
 See [Login Kit for iOS](https://developers.tiktok.com/doc/login-kit-ios-quickstart/) for more details.
 ```swift
 import TikTokOpenAuthSDK